 And what about the width of the glyph?
 After pasting, you can quickly fix right sidebearing by entering its value in the ‘R’ field of the grey info box.
 Or, you can set them all at once by selecting your glyphs in the Font tab and then entering the metrics values in the info area in the bottom left of the window.

 As I mentioned in the beginning, there is much more to say about good paths, but here is a quick and easy way to correct the worst problems:

 - In the Font tab, select all glyphs (Cmd-A).

 The point coordinates are not rounded to your Grid Step right after pasting.
 They get rounded only after the first transformation you apply to them.
 Via Filter > Transformations, you can apply a small shift transformation to all glyphs at once and everything will snap to the grid.
-If you just want integer coordinates, the Layers > Round Coordinates command will suffice.
+If you just want integer coordinates, the Paths > Round Coordinates command will suffice.

 Want pixel perfection?
 Check out this blogpost then.

 Once you have done that, you’re good to go.
 Have fun.